behu-kea/dat20-classes/cache-exercise.md

 ![Screenshot 2021-02-17 at 11.06.03](./assets/get-user-data-screenshot.png)

-Remember to use the cache!
-So in the controller
+Remember to initialize the Cache in the controller.
+Then at a given endpoint

-- First check if the key is there
+- First check if the key (userId) is there
 - If it is, return the value
 - If not, get the value using the slow method, then store the result in the cache